Last update: March 26, 2020

 - Serengeti Squeeze, based on a wildlife conservation study published in Science about how increased human activity around the Serengeti-Mara ecosystem, one of Africa's most iconic ecosystems, is "squeezing" the wildlife in its core," damaging habitat, and disrupting the migration routes of wildebeest, zebra, and gazelle.

 - Hold Tight Little Lizards!, based on a study published in Nature about how hurricanes may be agents of natural selection for a species of small brown lizard endemic to the Turks and Caicos islands in the Caribbean.

-- New!
-How to make effective analytical use of The Climate Explorer within the US Climate Resilience Toolkit (map future climate projections and gain better understanding of the Fourth National Climate Assessment or NCA4, in the process).
+- How to make effective analytical use of The Climate Explorer within the US Climate Resilience Toolkit (map future climate projections and gain better understanding of the Fourth National Climate Assessment or NCA4, in the process).

 - Story maps as scientific project/research portfolios: researcher Alexandra Rao and student Amanda Huber!

 - A crowd-sourced story map that asks Higher Education Research Active Collaborations 2018 of Esri Canada.

 - A crowd-sourced story map that asks What Questions Have You Answered by Mapping and Spatial Analysis in GIS?, by Esri Canada.

 - Water Wells Site Selection in East Africa using GIS, by Claudia Cáceres & Sarah Osailan of Claremont Graduate University.

 - Deep Learning for Detection, Identification, and Mapping of Cassava Diseases, a Microsoft AI4E Azure Grant project by Kimani Mbugua, PhD student at Claremont Graduate University.